Miss Universe Nicaragua 2025

 Miss Universe Nicaragua 2025 was the 1st national pageant to held after 2023 under the previous pageant name Miss Nicaragua which selected the Nicaraguan representative for Miss Universe.
 This year anniversary pageant was held on September 4, 2025 at the James L. Knight Center Coliseum.
-This year 13 representatives competed for the pageant at the end of the night Geyssell García Miss Universe Nicaragua 2024 crowned Itza Castillo from Managua as the new Miss Universe Nicaragua 2025 she will represent Nicaragua at Miss Universe 2025 to be held in Thailand.
+This year 13 representatives competed for the pageant at the end of the night Geyssell García Miss Universe Nicaragua 2024 crowned Itza Castillo from Managua as the new Miss Universe Nicaragua 2025; she represented Nicaragua at Miss Universe 2025 in Thailand where she placed among the top 30.

 This marked the first national pageant held outside Nicaragua.
 The final night was hosted by Iván Taylor and Miss Universe 2006 from Puerto Rico Zuleyka Rivera in company with live streaming Joe Palacios and Cristiana Somarriba.